 Composite Key Brute-Force Protection is an optional security setting and only available with Ciphr’s paid subscription.

 Ciphr does not store any private keys or communication data on the servers outside of "bouncing" it to the intended recipient.
 Once the message is delivered to the recipient, our servers will automatically purge all data.

 Messages, emails, and call data are encrypted on the sender's device before being transmitted.
 Any data on our servers remains end-to-end encrypted during transit until it is received on the recipient's device.
 Only then can the message be decrypted by the recipient's private key.

 If a user sends a message and the recipient's device is offline, the server will continually try to deliver the message until the recipient's device is back online.
-If the device does not come back online within seven days, the data will be deleted from the server regardless of if the message reaches the recipient's device.
+If the device does not come back online within fourteen days, the data will be deleted from the server regardless of if the message reaches the recipient's device.

 With Ciphr’s paid subscription, there are two ways to backup your Ciphr data.
 Backup with Ciphr Text:

 - You can create an encrypted backup of your Ciphr Text contacts, Ciphr Mail Contacts, and Ciphr Vault notes.
 This backup will be stored on Ciphr secure servers and will be password protected and AES-256 encrypted.